-We have served as the umbrella organization for the Blair Street Historic District Association and Silverton Skijoring (until they were able to become their own 501(c)(3) organizations), Silverton's Step Back In Time Event, and we are very proud to be a part of the Red Mountain Task Force.
-The Red Mountain Project began in 1998 as a regional effort to protect 10,500 acres of scenic and historic landscapes, to preserve numerous historic mining and railroad sites, and provide enhanced recreation and interpretive opportunities along the San Juan Skyway.
+We have served as the umbrella organization for the Blair Street Historic District Association and Silverton Skijoring (until they were able to become their own 501(c)(3) organizations), and Silverton's Step Back In Time Event.
+We are very proud to have been a part of the Red Mountain Task Force.
+The Red Mountain Project began in 1998 as a regional effort to protect 10,500 acres of scenic and historic landscapes, to preserve numerous historic mining and railroad sites, and to provide enhanced recreation and interpretive opportunities along the San Juan Skyway.

 The Silverton Town Hall, one of several buildings built shortly after the turn of the century, exemplified prosperity and pride of its people.
 Built primarily of local materials, it was considered a hallmark on the Western Slope of Colorado.
 Used not only as the seat of town government, it functioned as a meeting place for many groups throughout its long and colorful history.

 On November 30, 1992, at approximately 3am, fire struck this magnificent structure.
 With the efforts of three fire departments, temperatures close to -20 degrees F. and 6 hours of intense fire fighting, it was finally brought under control.
 With severe damage to the interior and a total loss of its roof, little was saved except the contents of its vault and the exterior sandstone facade.
 Fortunately, no major injury or life was lost.
 The fire could not have occurred at a worse time.
 It was a beginning of a "San Juan Winter".
 The entire stabilizing project was started and finished under harsh winter conditions, with the last of the temporary roofing installed February 13, 1993.